Shengw3n/shengw3n.github.io/source/_posts/Weekly_Report_1.md

 The idea of writing weekly reports began about six months ago after discovering [pseudoyu](https://www.pseudoyu.com/zh/)’s blog.
 I aim to evaluate my life, work, and studies weekly, much like his approach.
 Writing these reports is my way of motivating myself to get closer to who I want to become.

 ### Dreams, Discipline, and the Pain of Failure
 Fencing has been a bittersweet journey for me.
-Since I was 12, my dream was to join the Canadian fencing national team.
+Since I was 12, my dream was to join the Canadian national team for fencing.
 I invested significant time and money, fenced almost daily, attended numerous competitions, and trained diligently.
 Despite these efforts, I did not achieve my goal.

 Reconciling with myself has been difficult, especially when surrounded by talented individuals.
 A friend who began fencing just six months before me is heading to the Paris Olympics, while others a year older and younger have made the national team.
 Though the pandemic disrupted my schedule, I ultimately hold myself accountable.